datacommonsorg/docsite/custom_dc/setup_gcp.md

 ## Overview

 Custom Data Commons is deployed in Google Cloud Platform (GCP).
-The follow manual presents how to install a custom Data Commons instance in an existing GCP project (with id `PROJECT_ID`).
+This manual presents how to install a custom Data Commons instance in an existing GCP project (with id `PROJECT_ID`).

-### Domain

-The installation can use an existing domain, or create a default domain `<PROJECT_ID>-datacommons.com`.
-This guide focuses on using the default domain.

 ### Steps